 John Dory or the 'St. Peter fish' as it is also known has a mottled green skin and is highly valued for its mild sweet flavour and succulent texture.
 This fish has a heavy bone structure; please be aware its yield is relatively low but the flavour is definitely high!
-If only the small grade of fish are on the markets that morning we will put in 2 small fish to make up the 1 portion.
+If only the small grade of fish are on the markets that morning we will put in 2,3 or 4 small fish to make up the 1 portion.

 - Health & Nutrition